Tips for Breastfeeding the Older Baby

 By Beverly Ann Curtis, APRN, PNP-BC, IBCLC

-Breastfeeding the four month old or older baby often becomes challenging due to your baby’s new interest in the world around him.
+Breastfeeding the older baby often becomes challenging due to your baby’s new interest in the world around him.
 He is discovering new things each day and with that comes a distracted behavior at the breast as well as with other tasks.
 You may find your baby beginning to search for additional “extra curricular” activities while nursing.
-These include searching with the free hand for your other nipple, pinching the other nipple, pulling on your shirt, putting a foot anywhere, pulling your hair or shirt, twisting his or her own hair, or putting fingers in your mouth or nose.

 Your breastfeeding may have evolved from a peaceful tranquil nurturing moment to an upside down, kneading, twiddling, pinching gym-nursing event.
-Congratulations, you are now graduating into the world of breastfeeding the older baby.
+Congratulations, you are now graduating into the world of breastfeeding the older baby!
 While these behaviors are all part of growing up, and are very amusing at times, they may physically create discomfort for you, or create such a distraction that it may be difficult to breastfeed in public or even in your own home.
-Enter the Miss Manners of Breastfeeding.

-- Encourage good breastfeeding manners and discourage unwanted behavior early on.
-Babies are smart and will learn quickly with guidance from mom.
+As able, discourage unwanted behavior early on.
+Babies are smart and will learn quickly.

-- Take advantage of the distractibility factor of your baby.
-You can easily redirect uncomfortable breastfeeding behaviors.
+- You can redirect uncomfortable breastfeeding behaviors.
 Hold your baby’s hand, guide the pinching into patting, kiss the baby’s fingers, blow on his hand.
 Suggest “nice touching” rather than scratching or pinching.
 Start early with correcting this behavior as once it becomes a habit it’s repetition may reinforce the unwanted activity.

 - Distract the roaming hand with a soft toy or blanket your baby can hold while breastfeeding.